Dual Credit/Early Admission (Concurrent Enrollment) Programs

 - A student with a minimum score of 4000 (Level 2) on the Algebra II STAAR EOC is exempt from the Math requirement.

-- A student with a minimum score of 4000 (Level 2) on the combined Reading and Writing English II STAAR EOC is exempt from the Reading and Writing requirements.
+- A student with a minimum score of 4000 (Level 2) on the English III STAAR EOC is exempt from the Reading and Writing requirements.

 4. Complete a Certificate for Early Admission form.
 This form can also be requested from the high school counselor’s office (public schools and some private schools).
 Signatures from the student, parent/legal guardian and principal/head master/head of instruction are required.
 Turn this completed form in to the Admissions Office.